 Next steps & scaling up

-Once you’ve honed in on an image and audience that delivers CTRs and eCPCs you’re happy with, you can start scaling up to larger campaigns that help you achieve your marketing goals.
+Once you’ve honed in on an image and audience combination that delivers CTRs and eCPCs you’re happy with, you can start scaling up to larger campaigns in service of your marketing goals.
 Ramp up your overall budget if you’re pushing a large campaign to promote a new release, set up a long-running campaign with a fixed daily budget if you’re advertising a permafree book, or stack other promotional activities alongside your ads to hit a bestseller list.

 Want to share this post?
 Here are ready-made tweets: